kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

    that he/she will not die from the disease, i.e. will recover.

-   For a COVID-19 infected individual who dies from COVID-19, Flaxman et al. assumed, based on earlier studies, that the infection-to-death time is the sum of two durations: the infection-to-(onset-of-symptom) time, and the (onset-of-symptom)-to-death time.
+   For a COVID-19 infected individual who dies from COVID-19, Flaxman et al. assumed, based on earlier studies, that the infection-to-death delay is the sum of two durations: the infection-to-(onset-of-symptom) delay, and the (onset-of-symptom)-to-death delay.
-   The former is assumed -- for all jurisdictions -- to have been sampled from the Gamma distribution *&Gamma;(5.1,0.86)*, while the latter from *&Gamma;(18.8,0.45)*.
+   The former is assumed -- for all jurisdictions -- to have been sampled from the Gamma distribution *&Gamma;(5.1,0.86)*, while the latter from *&Gamma;(18.8,0.45)*, where the (mean,cv)-parametrization of the Gamma distribution is used.

    More technically, these assumptions translate to the assumption that the parameter *&pi;<sub>&tau;</sub>* above is given by: